drosoCode/drosocode.github.io/content/posts/why-vanguard-is-the-wrong-way-of-doing-anticheats/index.md

 However it is important to keep in mind that you are installing another piece of completely closed source software in the most restricted area of your system (well we could say the same of using a closed source system such as Windows, but that's for another day ...).

 Writing some software to run it in [kernel mode](https://docs.microsoft.com/en-us/windows-hardware/drivers/gettingstarted/user-mode-and-kernel-mode#kernel-mode) isn't an trivial thing: any error could compromise the security or the stability of the system.
-And you sould be wary of what you are running in this mode as we've already seen in the past
+And you sould be wary of what you are running in this mode as we've already seen a lot of [vulnerable drivers](https://www.loldrivers.io/), Microsoft even maintains a list of [drivers to block](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/design/microsoft-recommended-driver-block-rules#vulnerable-driver-blocklist-xml).

 ## Why it isn't effective